Did you know that the typical profit margin of a food and beverage business is only 5-10%?

-Now you know that it’s a cost you should put some real work and time into minimizing as much as possible and making sure that your labour is super efficient.
+Now you know that it’s a cost you should put some real work and time into minimizing as much as possible and making sure that your labor cost is super-efficient.

-The second way of calculating labour costs is as a function of your total operating costs.
+The second way of calculating labor costs is as a function of your total operating costs.